KRISHNA-165/Eventra/README.md

 # Event Attendance & Registration System

-A comprehensive full-stack web application for event registration and attendance tracking using QR codes.
+A smart, full-stack web solution to manage event registrations and attendance using QR codes — fast, simple, and efficient.

+Whether you're hosting a tech fest, workshop, or any campus event — this system lets users register, scan their QR, and walk right in.
+Meanwhile, admins get full control and real-time stats.

 ## 🚀 Features